 Concurrents: ATHTR 803

 This will be the first in a series of evaluation-based courses for the Master of Athletic Training degree program, and will cover key concepts of the evaluative process.
 Material covered in this course will be reinforced in more detail throughout the curricular progression.
 Content will focus on the World Health Organization's International Classification of Functioning, Disability, and Health (ICF) as a basis for delivery, and communication of patient care.
 This will be the framework for integrating evaluation findings, and developing a plan of care including referral to the appropriate provider when indicated.
 This course will establish ethical standards of the profession that are congruent with clinical practice, which will be consistent throughout the curriculum.
 While the course will center on developing foundational musculoskeletal evaluation techniques, emphasis will also be placed on the management of patients with acute conditions that are life threatening or otherwise emergent.
 Students will learn to perform an evaluation that formulates a diagnosis, and plan of care for patients with health conditions commonly seen in athletic training practice.
 This evaluation includes the following: obtaining a medical history from the patient or other individual; identifying comorbidities and patients with complex medical conditions; selecting an appropriate outcomes measurement tool; observing function (including gait, posture and tissue appearance); performing strength and range of motion testing for the upper and lower quarters and the spine, and being able to select appropriate tests for individual scenarios; determining end-feel, and somatic responses associated with special tests that selectively examine the integrity of capsuloligamentous, and musculotendinous structures; performing a neurologic screening exam including dermatomes, myotomes, deep tendon reflexes and cranial nerve testing; understanding contemporary pain theory and how to assess pain in a patient scenario; analyzing functional tasks specific to the individual, sport/activity and body part or injury.
 This course will also include an overview of the tissue healing cascade following injury as well as inflammatory response, swelling and dysfunction in the context of the ICF model.
-The HSS and the business of healthcare elective is a two-week elective course designed to provide students an experience in analyzing health systems.
-It is particularly aimed at those interested in the administrative side of medicine.
-Students will be exposed to topics such as hospital functionality, operational efficiency, health system expansion and the vulnerabilities of health systems as shown by the COVID 19 pandemic.
-Part of the elective will be spent engaging in activities that immerse the student in day-to-day financial and business decisions, and performing written assignments evaluating how health care systems are adapting and evolving their financial and policy infrastructures.
-Course material will be presented in the form of didactic and active learning sessions.

 This course will focus on the etiology, evaluation and rehabilitation of injuries to the lower extremities typically encountered by physically active individuals.
 Injuries to the lower extremities from the hip to the foot will be covered.
 Evaluation techniques along with manual therapy and exercise interventions will be explored.
 Appropriate use of devices, braces and taping as they apply to rehabilitation will be discussed.
 Both isolated and integrated function of lower extremity joints and related tissues will be emphasized.